Overview of Delaware Mortgages

 When you’re going through the buying process, transparency about the property is key.
 Delaware has a form specifically for the seller to list structural, termite, plumbing, roofing, heating, environmental and air conditioning problems.
-While that step protects the buyer, it’s still best to add on a home inspection to uncover any major issues before the house becomes yours.
+While that step can help inform the buyer of any major issues, it’s still best to add on a home inspection to verify the home’s problems before the property becomes yours.

 30-Year Fixed Mortgage Rates in Delaware